aureliojargas/sedparse/README.md

 ## About the translation

-I copied the original code in C and translated everything to Python.
+I copied the original code in C and translated everything to Python, line by line.

 To make it feasible to keep this code updated with future GNU sed code, this is a literal translation, trying to mimic as much as possible of the original code.
 That includes using the same API, same logic, same variable and method names and same data structures.
 Pythonic code?
 Sorry, not here.

-The accuracy of the parser is checked by extensive unit tests in [tests/test_parser.py](tests/test_parser.py).
+The accuracy of the parser is checked by extensive unit tests in [tests/](tests/).

 Sedparse was translated from this GNU sed version: